Datt1994/DPSlideMenu/README.md

 }

+#4th step
-4th step-> In menu-ViewController assign first ViewController(use Storyboard id)
+-> In menu-ViewController assign first ViewController(use Storyboard id)

 /*